UncleSocks/CyBlog/cyblog/content/posts/hipaa.md

 # Overview of the HIPAA of 1996

 The HIPAA of 1996 (hereinafter known as "HIPAA") was signed or *enacted* into Law by President Bill Clinton on August 21, 1996 [`2`].
 The act became **Public Law 104-191**, which means it was passed during the 104th Congress with 191 as its numerical designation [`3`].
+As previously stated, HIPAA establishes a standard for protecting sensitive health information of patients from unauthorized disclosures [`1`].

-In summary, according to the long title, the HIPAA of 1996 is:
+Technically, according to the long title, HIPAA is:

 ```
 “An act to amend the Internal Revenue Code of 1986 to improve portability and continuity of health insurance coverage in the group and individual markets, to combat waste, fraud, and abuse in health insurance and health care delivery, to promote the use of medical savings accounts, to improve access to long-term care services and coverage, to simplify the administration of health insurance, and for other purposes.”